GSA/challenges-and-prizes/_challenges/1070-2020-reach-lark-award.md

 ### How To Enter
 {: .text-accent-warm-dark .font-heading-lg .challenge-section}

 <p>To compete for this award, individuals and entities must submit an application form, which will be available in October 2019.
-Applying will require applicants to provide a free-text written statement of 500 words or less that describes the nominee&rsquo;s unique and innovative approach that led to reduced health disparities in chronic disease.</p>
+Applying will require applicants to provide a free-text written statement of 500 words or less that describes the nominee's unique and innovative approach that led to reduced health disparities in chronic disease.</p>